It is a malignant tumor that arises from the cells that make up the body’s bones. It is also known as primary bone cancer.

 What causes bone cancer?

 As with other cancers, there is no single cause of bone cancer.
-In general, cancers arise when normal cell growth and proliferation are interrupted, allowing abnormal cells (cancer cells) to divide and grow out of control.
+In general, cancers arise when average cell growth and proliferation are interrupted, allowing abnormal cells (cancer cells) to divide and grow out of control.

 What are the symptoms and signs of bone cancer?